romainbessugesmeusy/ai-essay/content/essay/introduction.md

+## Introduction

 Auto-regressive large language models (LLMs), popularized by ChatGPT, have taken the world by storm.
 Demonstrating similarities with our own way of processing information, they are questioning the very meaning of intelligence.
 By their chaotic and creative nature, generative AI systems can't be considered "machines" anymore, as machine refers to a deterministic system.
 Then, how far we are from giving birth to a sentient being?

-Many AI experts are arguing that generative AIs based on large language models are:
+Many AI researchers are arguing that generative AIs based on large language models are:
 - unable to “feel” the world, because they only process data and weights
 - regurgitating words one after another, statistically, without any underlying understanding of the concepts and meanings.
 - unreliable because of their tendency to make up facts (hallucinations)